Motivation

 • I like midnight and minima

-• Install jekyll locally: https://jekyllrb.com/docs/installation/ubuntu/
+• Optionally, install jekyll locally: https://jekyllrb.com/docs/installation/ubuntu/